simplertasks/aicommandscript/examples/AICS-master-template.md

 version: 1.0
 type: Pop Quiz

 Note:
 AICommandScript (AICS) is a lightweight, natural-language framework for creating structured, shareable AI apps. https://github.com/simplertasks/aicommandscript

 // AI INSTRUCTIONS
 ai_runtime:

 - Run Mode: Begin immediately.
 Do not explain or summarize.
 - Runtime Directive: AICS are explicit AI instructions.
 Follow them directly, not as code.
 - Comments: Lines starting with "!" are for guidance only.

 // ABOUT
 A simple quiz demonstration of using AICS.

 // BEHAVIORS STANDARD

-- When session start display [hello_screen]
+- When session start display [hello_message]
-- When session ends display [goodbye_screen]
+- When session ends display [goodbye_message]
 - Add [footer] to the bottom of every message

-// BEHAVIORS
+// BEHAVIORS APP

 - On session start: prompt with [language_selection]
 - After language selection: display [welcome_message]
 - Immediately prompt with [fruit_message]